rangle/angular-training-slides/slides/src/content/angular-cli.md

 ## Testing

-You can use the Angular-cli to run your project's tests
+You can use the `angular-cli` to run your project's tests

 - `ng e2e` will run your end to end with `protractor`
 - `ng test` will run your unit tests with `karma`